List of General Hospital characters introduced in the 2010s

-General Hospital is the longest running American television serial drama, airing on ABC since April 1, 1963.
-Created by Frank and Doris Hursley, who originally set it in a general hospital (hence the title), in an unnamed fictional city.
+General Hospital is the longest-running American television serial drama, airing on ABC since April 1, 1963.
+Created by Frank and Doris Hursley, it was originally set in a general hospital (hence the title) in an unnamed fictional city.
 In the 1970s, the city was named Port Charles, New York.
 This is a list of notable characters who significantly impacted storylines and began their run between 2010 and 2019.

 Shiloh Archer

 Shiloh Archer, portrayed by Coby Ryan McLaughlin, was originally introduced as Hank, a man from Drew Cain's (Billy Miller) past, on December 27, 2018.
 In September of the following year, McLaughlin announced his exit from the role; he made his last appearance on September 26, 2019.

 Shiloh arrives in Port Charles looking for Drew Cain (Miller), claiming Drew saved his life in Afghanistan, and wants to repay his debt to him.

 Curtis Ashford

 Curtis Ashford, portrayed by Donnell Turner, was introduced as a private investigator hired by Hayden Barnes (Rebecca Budig).
 Turner's casting was announced on November 19.